 Do Medicare Supplement Plans Cover Things Not Covered by Medicare?

-Unlike Medicare Advantage plans, which can add additional benefits, Medicare Supplement insurance cannot.
+Unlike Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B)...., which can add additional benefits, Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage.... cannot.
 So, if Medicare doesn’t cover it, a Medigap plan can’t cover it either.
 The two are in lock-step when it comes to the coverage of medical services.

 As a result, there are some things that are not covered by Medicare and Medigap that most people need, including: